-Florentine Zwillich is a graduate student at McGill University in Montreal, Canada focusing on geochemistry and volcanology.
+Florentine is a graduate student at McGill University in Montreal, Canada, focusing on geochemistry and volcanology.
 She grew up in a small village in the northern part of Bavaria, Germany.
-Although there were no volcanoes in this area, she was always interested in the genesis of such natural phenomena.
-She completed her bachelor's and master's degree in geosciences at the Johannes Gutenberg University of Mainz, Germany.
-Both theses focused on volcanological related topics.
-At the beginning of 2018, she volunteered as an intern at the Colima Intercambio e Investigación de Volcanología in Colima, Mexico where she had one of her first experiences to study an active volcano.
+Although there are no active volcanoes in this area, it was always her interest to understand the genesis of such natural phenomena.
+So, from 2012 until 2018, she completed her bachelor's and master's degrees in geosciences, focusing both theses on volcanological-related topics.
+At the beginning of 2018, she volunteered as an intern at the Colima Intercambio e Investigación de Volcanología in Colima, Mexico, where she had one of her first experiences studying an active volcano.